Begounet/scriptableobjects-oriented/README.md

 You can add more types with the settings.

-## Settings
-The settings allow to improve the SO Event Wizard.<br>
-Start by creating a new one.
-- Assets -> Create -> SO -> Create -> Settings
-- Add additional types
-- Open the SO Event Wizard and link the settings
-- Your new types are now available among the presets

 ### Using SO Events

 Just declare your SO Event in your class, as it is a standard C# class.<br>